Early bird registration is open and closes May 2025. Register now

 You are required to be available for the duration of your session and to participate in the live Q&A.

-Please check in at the speakers preparation room well in advance of your presentation (at least 3 hours prior to your session commencement).
+Please check in at the speaker preparation room well in advance of your presentation (at least 3 hours prior to your session commencement).

 Your presentation will be checked, then loaded onto the network, and will be available in your assigned session room.